-If one of the links in the license communication chain becomes nonoperational, the license sync fails and the Horizon pod enters a sync grace period of 25 days.
+If one of the links in the license communication chain becomes nonoperational, the license sync fails and the Horizon pod enters a sync grace period.
 During this period, the subscription license remains valid and the pod stays operational to allow time for you to investigate and remediate the cause of the sync failure.
 If the failure persists until the end of the sync grace period, services to the pod are disrupted and the pod becomes nonoperational.
 End users will not be able to connect to remote desktops and applications on the pod when the sync grace period expires.

 To notify you in the event of a sync failure, alert messages appear in several different areas of the console, as described in the following sections.

 The Dashboard page reports sync errors for subscription licenses, as follows:

 - The interactive Global Footprint map indicates that a pod is experiencing license sync failures when you hover over the pod icon on the map.